STEM Fab Labs

 Digital fabrication facilitates a revolutionary schema for embedding authentic learning experiences in the K-12 context.
 The concept (designed around FabLab model originally conceived by renowned physicist, inventor, and professor at Massachusetts Institute of Technology, Dr. Neil Gershenfeld), is to provide students access to the environment, skills, advanced materials and technology to make "almost" anything.
-These labs blend traditional analog tools (like woodworking equipment and soldering stations) with rapid prototyping and advanced manufacturing tools (like 3D printers, microcomputers, and CNC machines) to empower students to create functional, market-ready solutions to real problems.
+These transformative STEM labs blend traditional analog tools (like woodworking equipment and soldering stations) with rapid prototyping and advanced manufacturing tools (like 3D printers, microcomputers, and CNC machines) to empower students to create functional, market-ready solutions to real problems.

-However, opening an effective digital fabrication lab in a formal education setting requires much more than simply purchasing equipment and retrofitting a couple of classrooms.
+However, opening an effective STEM Fab Lab in a formal education setting requires much more than simply purchasing equipment and retrofitting a couple of classrooms.
 Successfully embedding digital fabrication labs in schools requires a well-trained, professional staff that understands both the technical skills and pedagogical framework to leverage these high-tech labs to transform how students engage in the learning process.
 Digital fabrication labs, when leveraged to their potential, offer K-12 schools the ideal mechanism to fully realize the vision of constructivist philosophies of experiential learning.
 When fully integrated into a school's culture, the labs effectively expose the deficiencies of a hyper-focus on content mastery, and provide an effective mechanism for students to cultivate the essential skills (like collaboration, critical thinking, and innovation) and technical fluency necessary to thrive in the modern workforce.

 Our professional development is designed to equip educators to empower students to reach higher levels of Bloom’s Taxonomy by truly engaging in synthesis and evaluation through digital fabrication.
 It is clear that students, now more than ever, desire and deserve opportunities to engage, explore, experience, and create.
 Worldwide, digital fabrication is changing the way people engage in problem solving and product development. when properly implemented in formal education settings, digital fabrication presents students with opportunities to develop these skills at an accelerated rate as they create functional solutions to authentic problems.
 In the process, students not only develop a deeper understanding of content that is anchored to contextually relevant problems, they also refine essential skills that empower them to effectively manage projects beyond the scope of traditional educational schema.
-This holistic approach to learning provides students with more robust, meaningful, and transferable learning experiences and accentuated by regular access to digital fabrication labs.
+This holistic approach to learning provides students with more robust, meaningful, and transferable learning experiences and accentuated by regular access to STEM Fab Labs.